 ocial Work is a profession committed to the enhancement of social and human well-being, the alleviation of poverty and oppression, and the promotion of social and economic justice for all.
 The profession practices in a wide variety of local, national, and global settings including family services, child welfare, corrections, probation, behavioral health and medical centers, drug and alcohol treatment, community organizations, and social policy arenas.
-With awareness of the major social and technological changes taking place in our world, the Whittier College Social Work program prepares students for entrylevel positions in generalist social work practice where they can effectively address the variety of human welfare needs prevalent in a global society.
-The undergraduate program in Social Work is accredited by the Council on Social Work Education.
+With awareness of the major social and technological changes taking place in our world, the Whittier College Social Work program prepares students for entry-level positions in generalist social work practice where they can effectively address the variety of human welfare needs prevalent in a global society.
+The undergraduate program in Social Work is accredited by the Council on Social Work Education (CSWE).
 It provides a professional foundation curriculum that contains the common body of knowledge, values, and skills of the profession.
 The Program specifies a common base of liberal arts courses to be taken prior to enrollment in the core foundation courses.
 The foundation courses are sequenced over three years; the program culminates in the senior year with an intensive, professionally supervised field practicum, and an integrative seminar that seeks to assess a student's learning outcomes in the liberal arts and social work curriculum.
 Selected courses are also of interest to students in psychology, sociology, anthropology, history, economics, child development, pre-medicine, pre-physical therapy, business administration, and education.
 Students are urged to consult Social Work Program advisors in the Department of Sociology, Anthropology and Social Work for information and guidance.
-GUIDELINES FOR A MAJOR IN SOCIAL WORK Students can begin taking the professional foundation courses required for the major in their sophomore year.
-Before starting foundation courses, students are advised to take PSYC 100, SOC 100, ECON 200, and ANTH 210 or other related courses (ANTH 211-214.), a total of 12 credits.
-A total of 43 credits of Social Work is required, including: SOWK 240: Introduction to Social Work, 3 credits SOWK 340: Social Work Practice I: Working with Individuals, 3 credits SOWK 343: Social Work Practice II: Working with Families and Groups, 3 units SOWK 363: Social Work Practice III: Working with Communities and Organizations, 3 credits SOWK 310: Approaches to Social Research, 4 credits SOWK 364: Social Welfare Policy, 3 credits SOWK 373: Human Behavior in the Social Environment, 3 credits SOWK 408: Integrative Seminar, 3 credits SOWK 412: Social Work Practicum and Seminar I, 4 credits SOWK 413: Social Work Practicum and Seminar II, 3 credits SOWK 414: Social Work Practicum and Seminar III, 4 credits Also required:
+GUIDELINES FOR A MAJOR IN SOCIAL WORK Students can begin taking the professional foundation courses required for the major in their sophomore years.
+Before starting foundation courses, students are required to take PSYC 100: Introduction to Psychology and SOC 100: Introduction to Sociology, a total of 6 credits.
+Students are also advised to take ANTH 210 or another related Anthropology course (ANTH 211-214.), an additional 3 credits.
+A total of 43 credits of Social Work and related course work is required, including: SOWK 240: Introduction to Social Work.
+3 credits SOWK 340: Social Work Practice I: Working with Individuals, 3 credits SOWK 343: Social Work Practice II: Working with Families and Groups, 3 units SOWK 363: Social Work Practice III: Working with Communities $\,$ and Organizations, 3 credits SOWK 310: Approaches to Social Research, 4 credits SOWK 364: Social Welfare Policy, 3 credits SOWK 373: Human Behavior in the Social Environment, 3 credits SOWK 408: Integrative Seminar, 3 credits SOWK 412: Social Work Practicum and Seminar I, 4 credits SOWK 413: Social Work Practicum and Seminar II.
+3 credits SOWK 414: Social Work Practicum and Seminar III, 4 credits Also required: